mikelehu/IRK-FixedPoint/Code/Readme.txt

 	TheOutput():	   Output function for RKG ().
 	TheOutput2():	   Output function for RKG-2 ().

-	NormalizedDistance(): Test of convergence of the iteration.
+	NormalizedDistance(): check of convergence of the iteration.
 	StopCriterion ():   : Stopping criterion.
 	RemoveDigitsFcn()   : Rounding a floating point number with p-r significant binary digits.